 To reach the Rockaways, you can take the citywide ferry service from either lower Manhattan or Sunset Park, Brooklyn, or hop on the A train and ride a complimentary shuttle nearly to the sand.
 Of course, Rockaway Beach isn't just for seasonal day-trippers.
 It's a vibrant and diverse year-round community, with beach bungalows and luxury townhouses standing side by side with large housing developments, and the sound of crashing waves competing with the rumble of the elevated A train.

 It's a unique urban-meets-suburban scene, and if you're up for exploring, there's a lot more to experience beyond the beach, including wildlife watching, awesome eats, and NYC history.
 There's even a Rockaway App to keep you updated!

 Rockaway Beach—the perfect summer staycation.
 Photo courtesy of NYC Parks.

 1. While away the day at Rockaway Beach; enjoy swimming, sunning, building sand castles, and strolling on the boardwalk.
-As of summer 2018, the city has closed some sections of Rockaway Beach due to sand dune safety.
-Please check for updates on which beach sections are safe and open to the public.
-To compensate, the city is adding to the closed section a temporary skate ramp, misting/cooling stations, and a children's sand play area.
-The beach deserves our respect, so follow the "carry in, carry out" rule to keep Rockaway's beaches clean and free of garbage.
+After the eroding shore was replenished with massive amounts of sand as part of a massive $10 million renovation, the beach has fully re-opened this summer.
+Naturally, the beach deserves our respect, so follow the "carry in, carry out" rule to keep Rockaway's beaches clean and free of garbage.

-3. If your kid's as into surf culture as mine, check out the Rockaway Beach Surf Club; the tacos are cheap and it hosts terrific and often tween-friendly live music and art events.
+3. If your kids are as into surf culture as mine, check out the Rockaway Beach Surf Club; the tacos are cheap and it hosts terrific and often tween-friendly live music and art events.

 4. Keep your eyes peeled for cool ocean creatures on a whale- and dolphin-watching adventure cruise.